 During setup, the user can program when the sign LEDs should turn on (called "Beacon Start") and the duration they should stay on (called "Beacon Stop").
 The Beacon Stop will become the duty cycle, which is typically no less than 100 milliseconds.
 This allows many options for configuring the flash sequence and speed of the flash for each horizontal curve.
-The system in its entirety can be seen in figure 14.
+An example of the system in its entirety can be seen in figure 14.

 Figure 14.
 Photo.
-SDCWS activation sequence.
+Example SDCWS activation sequence.(Source:TAPCO)